denebf33/Breakout_SDL/Game/README.md

 ## Add any additional notes here

-The main reference of this project is https://learnopengl.com/ \n In the directory ./Game/bin, use the command ./breakout to run the game.\n This release version of the game contains no scource codes.
+The main reference of this project is https://learnopengl.com/.
+In the directory ./Game/bin, use the command ./breakout to run the game.
+Run the excutable file in other directory will cause resource loading problems.
+This release version of the game contains no scource codes.

 ## Game Publicity